 - Review the process of commissioning and decommissioning of firewall

-- Interview network administrator to understand the process of change in configuration of firewall
+- Interview the network administrator to understand the process of change in the configuration of the firewall

 - Review recent changes and check whether a procedure is being followed